 Cause a shell function to stop executing and return the value n to its caller.
-If n is not supplied, the return value is the exit status of the last command executed in the function. return may also be used to terminate execution of a script being executed with the . (source) builtin, returning either n or the exit status of the last command executed within the script as the exit status of the script.
+If n is not supplied, the return value is the exit status of the last command executed in the function.
+If return is executed by a trap handler, the last command used to determine the status is the last command executed before the trap handler. if return is executed during a DEBUG trap, the last command used to determine the status is the last command executed by the trap handler before return was invoked. return may also be used to terminate execution of a script being executed with the . (source) builtin, returning either n or the exit status of the last command executed within the script as the exit status of the script.
 If n is supplied, the return value is its least significant 8 bits.
 Any command associated with the RETURN trap is executed before execution resumes after the function or script.
 The return status is non-zero if return is supplied a non-numeric argument or is used outside a function and not during the execution of a script by . or source.